The-Wishlist-Co/docs/shopify/variantProduct.md

 - 405 Validation exception
 ```

-## Find product by ID
+## Find Product Variant by ID
-Returns an products by its id and variant id by passing the respective id's as a path params in the endpoint.
+Returns a products by its id and variant id by passing the respective id's as a path params in the endpoint.
 If the products or the variant does not exist, this method returns a ResourceNotFound error.

 Endpoint: ```/api/products/{productId}/variants/{id}```